tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * After each pair of students has gone through the full interview process (acted as both interviewer/interviewee and discussed feedback), students will break off into new pairs and repeat the process until the end of the class.

-Then slack out the [Peer Interview Grading Rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx) and explain the following:
+Then slack out the [peer interview grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx) and explain the following:

 * The rubric will be used by interviewers to assess their corresponding partner's interview performances.